Posts tonen met het label grade 6. Alle posts tonen

 7. glue

 Ask students to take some flat dried leaves.
 Every student chooses one of his own leaves and outlines it several times with a pencil.
 Remember to draw not all the leaves in the same way on the paper, because they whirl down from the tree.
-Make sure some leaves go over the edge; those leaves will later be finished on the background.
+Make sure some leaves go over the edge; these will later be finished on the background.

 Paint the leaves with watercolor paint.
 Use water to dillute the paint less or more.
 Choose warm fall colors and try to make transitions in the colors by using wet in wet technique.